dojo/docs/howto.rst

     .fohooo { color: #15d32a; font-size: 16px; }
     </style>

-  The html snippet simply defines the markup of your code.
-Dojo will then parse the dom nodes and create the widgets programatically.
+  The HTML snippet simply defines the markup of your code.
+Dojo will then parse the DOM nodes and create the widgets programatically.

     * Programmatic code generation
     * Dom manipulation